Why Nokia Oyj (NOK)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

+The average price from analysts is $6.31, which is $2.76 above the current price.
 NOK currently public float of 5.61B and currently shorts hold a 0.36% ratio of that float.
-Today, the average trading volume of NOK was 24.59M shares.
+Today, the average trading volume of NOK was 25.68M shares.

 NOK’s Market Performance

-NOK stocks went up by 0.22% for the week, with a monthly drop of -8.50% and a quarterly performance of -1.95%, while its annual performance rate touched -22.60%.
-The volatility ratio for the week stands at 2.52% while the volatility levels for the past 30 days are set at 2.42% for Nokia Oyj.
-The simple moving average for the period of the last 20 days is 1.76% for NOK stocks with a simple moving average of -11.77% for the last 200 days.
+NOK stocks went down by -7.96% for the week, with a monthly drop of -7.56% and a quarterly performance of -18.43%, while its annual performance rate touched -29.73%.
+The volatility ratio for the week stands at 3.24% while the volatility levels for the past 30 days are set at 2.56% for Nokia Oyj.
+The simple moving average for the period of the last 20 days is -5.81% for NOK stocks with a simple moving average of -18.11% for the last 200 days.

-During the last 5 trading sessions, NOK rose by +0.22%, which changed the moving average for the period of 200-days by -28.25% in comparison to the 20-day moving average, which settled at $4.42.
-In addition, Nokia Oyj saw -27.33% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NOK fell by -7.96%, which changed the moving average for the period of 200-days by -33.44% in comparison to the 20-day moving average, which settled at $4.40.
+In addition, Nokia Oyj saw -33.12% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for NOK